chickenMuggets/chickenMuggets.github.io/README.md

     pressing view more versions shows more buttons instead of redirecting you to the the project page Features being worked on:
-    Allowing multiple files to download at once on view more versions buttons
+    Allowing multiple files to download at once on view more versions buttons changing header on websites page to say "websites" instead of "projects" Updating about me and credit pages to more monotone designs to be more consitent with newer pages.
+Why am I seeing this:
+    If you Go to my website and see this then it means that the website has been taken offline temporarily please wait for developers to solve the issue